ZabihullahNooriWardak/Data-structure-Algorithm/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank ZTM for hands on course on DSA
+I would like to thank ZTM espicially andrei for hands on course on DSA

 <p align="right">(<a href="#readme-top">back to top</a>)</p>